BookOps-CAT/bookops-worldcat/README.md

 **Early ALPHA version**

 A WorldCat Search and Metadata APIs wrapper abstracting OCLC's boilerplate.
-BookOps-Worldcat simplifies requests to these web services making them more accessible to OCLC member libraries participating in the cooperative.
+BookOps-Worldcat simplifies requests to these web services making them more accessible to OCLC member libraries.

 ## Installation